 If you are over 40, this type of behavior is sadly quite common.
 It is even more common when interviewers are younger people interviewing candidates over 40.
 Even when the interviewer and the applicant are close in age, this practice can still occur.

 Wrapping Your Head Around Age-Related Jokes as a Form of Discrimination

 There are companies that refuse to hire younger workers.
 They find that high school and college kids lack professionalism, don't bother to learn about the company, and rarely dress appropriately for an interview and work.
 As such, they hire only the bare minimum or less of young adults and adolescents to work for them.
 When this happens often, it is a form of age discrimination frequently referred to as "reverse" ageism because of the youth/age of these workers.
-If you are young and have been turned down from a job and see a lot of older people working for a company, you may also need age discrimination lawyers Los Angeles attorneys advise.
+If you are young and have been turned down from a job and see a lot of older people working for a company, you may also need an age discrimination law firm on your side.

 Do I Need a Lawyer for Age Discrimination in Los Angeles

-Right about now, you are wondering "Do I need a lawyer for age discrimination in Los Angeles?"
-The answer from an employment attorney Los Angeles victims say is a resounding "Yes!"
+Right about now, you are wondering "Do I need a lawyer for workplace discrimination?"
+The answer is a resounding "Yes!"
 Companies will not stop these illegal practices until people stand up for themselves and fight back.
 If you don't hire a lawyer to fight for your job and what is happening or has happened to you, then the employer will continue doing these same things to other employees or potential employees for decades to come.
 When they are left unchecked legally, the problem only continues and becomes worse.
 Hire an attorney today.